pronamic/wp-gravityforms-nl/readme.txt

 = 2.6.18 =
 *	Updated to Gravity Forms version 1.6.12, added 3 translations and improved a few
+*	Updated to Gravity Forms PayPal Add-On version 1.6,  added 7 translations and improved a few

 = 2.6.17 =
 *	Updated to Gravity Forms version 1.6.11, one new translation and improved a few